Asian action movies, Hindu deity influenced actor Dev Patel’s directorial debut Monkey Man

 But Patel instead cites Asian action flicks, such as Game Of Death (1978) – a crime drama starring Hong Kong martial arts legend Bruce Lee – and the 2011 Indonesian action thriller The Raid, as key influences.

-“In Game Of Death and The Raid, you see the whole concept of (a character) working his way up a building of some sort,” Patel says of Monkey Man’s extended action sequences.
+“In Game Of Death and The Raid, you see the whole concept of a character working his way up a building of some sort,” Patel says of Monkey Man’s extended action sequences.

 He also hopes the story will serve as a social commentary.